-The Respondent-Applicant's evidence consists of the Affidavit of the Respondent-Applicant's "Managing Partner" Nino Bautista and the attachments thereto:
+The Respondent-Applicant's evidence consists of the Affidavit of the Respondent-Applicant's "Managing Partner" Nino Bautista and the attachments thereto, as follows:

-- 1. Articles of Partnership the Respondent-Applicant with the Securities and Exchange Commission: - 2. certificates of product registration issued by the Bureau of Food and Drugs; - 3. representative samples of labeled boxes and packaging; - 4. sales invoices; - 5. photographs of booths and kiosks in malls; - 6. various advertisements in different media; - 7. photographs of promotional activities; and - 8. copies of registrations in the Philippines for the marks "COSMO" in favor of other proprietors.5 fr
+- 1. Articles of Partnership the Respondent-Applicant with the Securities and Exchange Commission; - 2. certificates of product registration issued by the Bureau of Food and Drugs; - 3. representative samples of labeled boxes and packaging; - 4. sales invoices; - 5. photographs of booths and kiosks in malls; - 6. various advertisements in different media; - 7. photographs of promotional activities; and - 8. copies of registrations in the Philippines for the marks "COSMO" in favor of other proprietors.5

 A preliminary conference was conducted and eventually terminated on 18 February 2010.
-Then after, the Opposer filed their respective position papers.